You’re worth more than the design rates you are currently charging.

 Raising your design rates is a tough decision

 One of the hardest decisions we make as designers is how much to charge for our services.
 I can't tell you how much your design rate should be.
-Only you can decide what your worth.
+Only you can decide what you're worth.
 You need to base your prices on Location, skills, experience, equipment, overhead and many more factors.
 Eventually, you'll come up with a rate.
 It's probably too low, but it's a start.

 Once you know your hourly rate what are you suppose to do?